awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-gateway-target.md

 # Amazon EventBridge targets for Amazon API Gateway<a name="eb-api-gateway-target"></a>

-You can use Amazon API Gateway to create, publish, maintain, and monitor REST APIs\.
-Amazon EventBridge supports sending events to an API Gateway REST endpoint\.
+You can use Amazon API Gateway to create, publish, maintain, and monitor APIs\.
+Amazon EventBridge supports sending events to an API Gateway endpoint\.
 When you specify an API Gateway endpoint as a [target](eb-targets.md), each [event](eb-events.md) sent to the target maps to a request sent to the endpoint\.

 **Important**
 EventBridge supports using API Gateway *Edge\-optimized* and *Regional* endpoints as targets\. *Private* endpoints are not currently supported\.
 To learn more about endpoints, see [https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-endpoint-types.html](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-endpoint-types.html)\.

 You can use an API Gateway target for the following use cases:
-+ To invoke a customer\-specified REST API hosted in API Gateway based on AWS or third\-party events\.
++ To invoke a customer\-specified API hosted in API Gateway based on AWS or third\-party events\.
 + To invoke an endpoint periodically on a schedule\.

 The EventBridge JSON event information is sent as the body of the HTTP request to your endpoint\.
 You can specify the other request attributes in the target’s `HttpParameters` field as follows: